 The single DCMD unit is characterized by a low recovery, given by the ratio between the produced water flow rate and the feed flow rate.
 Therefore, thermodynamically, it cannot exceed 10% with the single pass (Ali et al. 2005).
 For this reason, in order to increase the recovery and to reach a higher concentration in the outlet feed solution, it is necessary to consider more MD units in series with intermediate coolers and heaters.
 For the simulation of the DCMD plant, Aquastill commercial modules were considered, which are given by 6 hot channels and 6 cold channels, in a spiral-wound fashion, with a total membrane area of 7.2 m2 (Hitsov et al. 2017).
 The typical flow rate of these modules is comprised between 500 and 1500 l/h.
-The overall plant presents a certain number of branches in parallel (N{parallel}), each of those crossed by a fixed permeate and feed flow rate equal to 1500 l/h (M{perm,in-design-lh}).
-The number of branches in parallel depends on the overall feed flow rate is defined through suitable pumps.
-Finally, each branch presents a certain number of and permeate flow rate is defined through suitable pumps.
+The overall plant presents a certain number of branches in parallel (N{parallel}), each of those crossed by a fixed permeate and feed flow rate equal to 1500 l/h (M{perm,in-design-lh} and M{feed,in-design-lh}).
+The number of branches in parallel depends on the overall feed flow rate which has to be processed (or the amount of distillate which has to be produced) and the feed and permeate flow rate is defined through suitable pumps.
 Finally, each branch presents a certain number of modules in series, which depends on the water flux produced by each module.
 A schematic representation of the MD plant presenting two parallel branches and N MD modules in series is reported in Figure 13.

-Figure 13: Schematic of the MD plant for large scale application.
+Figure 13: Schematic representation of the MD plant for large scale application.